KolbyML/Python-Meros-RPC/README.md

-# Python-Ember-RPC (EmberRPC)
+# Python-Meros-RPC (MerosRPC)

-A Nim Library for connecting to the Ember RPC.
+A Python Library for connecting to the Meros RPC.